 The best bartenders are also often bookworms, constantly researching the latest tastes and trends.
 But with so many titles to choose from, it’s easy to wind up lost in a sea of stale prose and sloppy recipes.
 We’ve paged through the stack to give you the essential booze books to read this month.

-Sure, it would be nice to enroll in a whiskey “master class” to unravel and understand this vast spirits category.
-But the following books all take an educational approach, schooling readers in whiskey, minus the classroom.
+Sure, it would be nice to enroll in a whiskey master class to unravel and understand this vast spirits category.
+But the following books all take that same kind of educational approach, schooling readers in whiskey—minus the classroom.

 Robin Robinson (Sterling Epicure, $28)

 A sprawling coffee-table-style book, this guide allots ample space to colorful photos, bottle beauty shots and even full-page guides to decoding the labels of selected whiskey bottles.
 It’s a book that invites you to pour a dram and settle in.

 Robinson is a longtime whiskey instructor at New York City’s Astor Center; this book is the next best thing to sitting in on one of his classes with a flight of whiskeys already poured.
 It’s organized by whiskey regions, and it’s clear the author’s intent is for readers to taste as they go.
 Bottle recommendation layouts exhort readers to “Taste This,” and each chapter concludes with a curated “Guided Tasting” section.